 One of the best parts of spring is watching gardens start to bloom.
 Each one is uniquely different from the next one.
 You may be wondering how you, too, can create a vibrant garden.

-Companion planting flowers is a great way to improve your garden.
-This method accentuates colors, provides nutrients, and deters pests.
+Companion planting combinations of flowers is a great way to improve your garden.
+This method accentuates colors, provides nutrients, and repel pests.
 Flowers that contrast in shape, texture, and color can add unexpected, breathtaking depth.
-Pollinating insects are attracted to some flowers, while destructive pests are repelled by others.
+Beneficial insects like pollinating insects are attracted to some flowers, while destructive pests are repelled by others.